-James Garvie grew up on the Sisseton reservation in South Dakota.
-There, he attended a mission school where his success in the classroom was brought to the attention of Stephen Riggs.
-Then a lecturer at Beloit College, Riggs influenced sixteen-year-old Garvie to enroll in the school in 1878.
+James Garvie grew up on the Sisseton Reservation in South Dakota.
+There, he attended a mission school where his success in the classroom was brought to the attention of Stephen Riggs, father to Santee Normal Training School principal Alfred Riggs.
+Then a lecturer at Beloit College, Stephen influenced sixteen-year-old Garvie to enroll in the school in 1878.

 During his time at Beloit, Garvie and other students carved their names into the side of Campbell Hall, which was then known as North College.
-It can still be seen today.
+Their names can still be seen today.

 Two years later, Garvie joined the faculty at the Santee Normal Training School as the printing instructor.
 There, he joined his students in preserving Dakota knowledge for future generations.